 - Failure to conceive with in vitro fertilization with own eggs

 - In combination with an in vitro fertilization cycle that treats the absence of eggs, sperm, or uterus

 Egg donors can be anonymous or known and managed through egg donor banks.
 Anonymous egg donors are healthy women between ages 21 and 31 who do not smoke and want to give the gift of life to those faced with infertility.
 Once a woman applies to be an egg donor, she undergoes extensive medical, psychological, genetic, and infectious disease screening.

 - Medical Questionnaire

 - Consultation with a Reproductive Endocrinologist

 - Psychological Testing & Evaluation

 - Infectious Disease & Genetic Testing

 What will I know about my egg donor?

-Once a donor has passed our testing, she becomes available to be matched with a waiting recipient.
+Once a donor has passed our testing, she can be matched with a waiting recipient.
 You will be able to see our available donors through the patient portal.
-Information provided includes: age, height, hair color, eye color, highest level of education, field of study, a vignette written by a psychologist and the donor and her family’s medical histories.
+Information provided includes age, height, hair color, eye color, the highest level of education, the field of study, a vignette written by a psychologist, and the donor and her family’s medical histories.
 What’s more, childhood pictures are available at the office.